brainworkup/neuro2/template.typst.md

 Maintenance and resequencing of progressively lengthier number strings in working memory fell within the Below Average and ranked at the 2nd percentile.
 This indicates performance as good as or better than 2% of same-age peers from the general population.

 Visual search speed, scanning, speed of processing, and motor speed and coordination on Part A of the Trail Making Test fell within the Exceptionally Low range.
+Ethan's score on Digit Span (attention span and auditory attention) was Average.
+Registering, maintaining, and manipulating auditory information fell within the Low Average and ranked at the 16th percentile.
+This indicates performance as good as or better than 16% of same-age peers from the general population.

+Visual-perceptual decision-making speed fell within the Low Average and ranked at the 9th percentile.
+This indicates performance as good as or better than 9% of same-age peers from the general population.